 Finally, the ChBE Department has an active program in renewable energy research.
 Studies range from the production and utilization of hydrogen to materials for photovoltaics to biorefining and biofuels research.
-The latter area has significant support through the Colorado Center for Biorefining and Biofuels (C2B2), a large collaborative research center led by faculty in the department and supported by university, state, and industry funding.
 A number of efforts focus on developing catalysts for converting water to hydrogen and CO2 into fuels such as CO and methanol.
 Another area of focus is the study of novel photovoltaic materials and structures involving organic, inorganic and hybrid structures for efficient solar energy harvesting.

 The doctor of philosophy degree requires 30 hours of approved course work and 30 hours of dissertation.
 Students must successfully complete a comprehensive examination and dissertation defense.

 Please visit http://www.colorado.edu/chbe/graduate-program/prospective-graduate-students for more information on graduate admission procedures for the Department of Chemical & Biological Engineering.

 Applications are reviewed by the department’s Graduate Admissions Committee.
 Final admissions decisions are communicated to all applicants via the email you provide on your online application.
 Admitted students who reside in the United States will be invited to visit the Department of Chemical and Biological Engineering, at department expense, during one of two weekends in the spring.
 These visit weekends provide recruits with an overview of the research conducted in the department; individual meetings with faculty; tours of our Biotech Building, chemical engineering labs, and the University of Colorado Boulder campus; there will be opportunities to meet with faculty and graduate students in a social setting; and social activities with graduate students so that you can become acquainted with Boulder, Colorado and the surrounding area.